Itera/spring/README.md

 ## Annotating classes

-Classes get a class level annotation stating what they are (@Service, @Component, @Repository etc)
+Classes get a class level annotation stating what sort of bean they are (@Service, @Component, @Repository etc)

 Injection points are often marked @Autowired [^6]